Blocks and Bans on WhatsApp: What You Need to Know

 The more unique contacts → the higher the risk.

-Keywords, sending pattern and lack of interaction amplify the risk.
+Keywords, sending pattern and lack of interaction increase the risk.

 Factors like IP, device or type of integration carry less weight.